-The Roy Brothers’ Apartments From ‘Succession’ Are for Sale
+The Roy Brothers’ apartments from ‘Succession’ are for sale

 Kendall and Roman Roy’s apartments from Succession are for sale

 Roman Roy’s Upper West Side bachelor pad is located at 200 Amsterdam and occupies two floors.
 The penthouse, obviously located in one of New York’s most prestigious neighbourhoods, offers stunning panoramic views that include Central Park and the Hudson River.
 It boasts four bedrooms and four-and-a-half bathrooms with a design that’s pretty modern but also blends in touches of retro.
-All of this comes at a cool USD $38 million.
+All of this comes at a cool USD 38 million (over INR 313 crore).

 Meanwhile, Kendall Roy’s five-bedroom four-bathroom penthouse is located on the opposite side of the city in the Upper East Side, most likely because you want to stay as far away from your annoying brother.
 Located at 180 East 88th Street, this apartment is three stories, yet another thing that signifies you’re the older and better brother.
 Floor-to-ceiling windows, a panoramic skyline, a Central Park view, and a 3,500-square-foot outdoor space make this property worthy of a media executive.
-Of course, it also comes with a price tag worthy of a media executive: USD $29 million.
+Of course, it also comes with a price tag worthy of a media executive: USD 29 million (over INR 238 crore).

 Fans of Succession, or at least those with the budget to spare, should definitely get a move on if they want to nab one of these places to call home.
 These apartments are certainly easier to get compared to the love of a domineering and cold-hearted father.